kozodoi/Kaggle_IEEE_Fraud_Detection/README.md

 ## Summary

+Fraud detection is an important task for many businesses.
+Models that facilitate the accurate classification of potential fraud helps companies to reduce their fraud loss and increase revenue.

-This project works with a large data set containing the telescope data from different astronomical sources such as planets, supernovae and others.
-Using the time series of the objects brightness referred to as light curves and available object meta-data, we preprocess the data and build a classification pipeline with LightGBM and MLP models.
-Our solution represents a stacking ensemble of multiple base models for galactic and extragalactic objects.
-The reaches the top-2% of the corresponding Kaggle competition leaderboard.
+This project works with a large-scale e-commerce dataset to identify fraudulent transactions.
+The data contains a wide range of features from device type to product features.
+We perform extensive feature engineering and develop a stacking ensemble of multiple LightGBM models.
+The solution reaches the top-2% of the Kaggle competition leaderboard.
+More details are provided within the notebooks documentation.

 ## Project structure

 The project has the following structure:
-- `codes/`:  Jupyter notebooks with Python codes for data preparation, modeling and ensembling
+- `codes/`:  Jupyter notebooks and Python codes for data preparation, modeling and ensembling
 - `data/`: input data (not included due to size constraints and can be downloaded [here](https://www.kaggle.com/c/ieee-fraud-detection/data))
 - `output/`: figures produced when executing the modeling notebooks
 - `oof_preds/`: out-of-fold predictions produced models within the cross-validation